Somerville School Committee

 In addition, the Committee for Long Range Planning is a Standing Committee of the Whole.
 It is chaired by the Chair of the School Committee.

 Subcommittee Meetings and Subcommittee Meetings of the Whole are usually hosted in the Somerville Public Schools Central Office located at 8 Bonair Street.
 Members of the public are welcome to attend these meetings.
+To request meeting handout and materials, please contact Ana Bautista.
 Agendas, Weekly Calls, and Minutes for Regular and Subcommittee meetings are available online under "School Committee Meetings" in the menu to the right.